 (l, b)≃(209°, -57°) Galactic Coordinates (ongoing)

-The woman explained, that the box was recently found at her uncle’s house who had passed away.
-He had worked with the space agency at Star City in Russia for his career.
-She wanted the contents of the box to stay together, and wouldn’t sell the photographs separately.
-After a negotiation I walked away with the box, and left the Laika clock behind.
+The vendor’s English was quite limited, and my Ukrainian language skills end with “yes”, “no”, “thank you”, and “I would like cabbage rolls”.
+(Skills learned from my grandmother who emigrated from Ukraine).
+Through our strained ability to communicate, the seller explained that the box was found at her uncle’s house who had recently passed away.
+He had worked with the Space Agency in Russia for his career.
+She insisted that the contents of the box stay together, and wouldn’t sell the photographs separately.
+After a negotiation, I walked away with the box.
+The Laika clock stayed behind.

 At the time, I was excited with the prospect of having discovered snapshots of the first man in space, and didn’t think about the negatives.
 Upon finally untying the bundle of negatives later, a mystery unfolded.
 The negatives all contained images of abstracted forms.
 Abstract, but reminiscent of topographies and nebula found in astronomical atlas’ from the early days of the space race.
 The negatives were in mixed condition.
 Some were in good condition, others quite terrible.
 In a couple, the cellulose substrate had deteriorated, causing buckling and sticking together.
 A few of the negatives were torn, and many required extensive cleaning.
 A hard, translucent substance is smeared on several, and appears to be permanent.
 What exactly is the subject of these images?
 Are they of the Earth?
 Venus?
 The sun?
 Are they macroscopic, or are they microscopic?
 Are they of anything?
 Who was this uncle, and what was his role at the space agency?
 Is he one of the members of the (colour) group photograph?